 - The PSD shall test the operation of RAM areas used for secure operations at power up.
-The PSD shall pass in the Faulted state if the test fails. - The PSD shall test the contents of it's program memory area at power up by calculating the hash (SHA256) of the contents and comparing the result with a known answer.
-The PSD shall pass in the Faulted state if the test fails. - The PSD shall test the accessibility and validity of all keys and CSP values in NVRAM at power up.
-If any are not accessible (i.e. device failure) or contain erroneous data (16 bit EDC fails) then the PSD shall pass in the Faulted state. - The PSD shall test the RSA algorithm at power up by performing a known answer test for both encryption / decryption (wrapping) and signature/verification using predetermined data embedded into the PSD firmware. - The PSD shall test the DHE algorithm at power up by performing a known answer test for calculation of keys using predetermined data embedded into the PSD firmware.
-The PSD shall pass in the Faulted state if the test fails. - The PSD shall test the SHA-1 algorithm at power up by performing a known answer test for hashing predetermined data embedded into the PSD firmware.
-The PSD shall pass in the Faulted state if the test fails. - The PSD shall test the SHA-256 algorithm at power up by performing a known answer test for hashing predetermined data embedded into the PSD firmware.
-The PSD shall pass in the Faulted state if the test fails. - The PSD shall test the AES algorithm at power up by performing a known answer test for both encryption of a plaintext value and decryption of the cipher text value using predetermined data embedded into the PSD firmware.
-The PSD shall pass in the faulted state if the test fails. - The PSD shall test the TDES algorithm at power up by performing a known answer test for both encryption of a plaintext value and decryption of the cipher text value using predetermined data embedded into the PSD firmware.
-The PSD shall pass in the Faulted state if the test fails. - The PSD shall test the PRNG algorithm at power up by performing a known answer test for activating algorithm using predetermined data embedded into the PSD firmware.
-The PSD shall pass in the Faulted state if the test fails.
+The PSD shall pass into the Faulted state if the test fails. - The PSD shall test the firmware integrity by examining the contents of its program memory area at power up by calculating the hash (SHA-256) of the contents and comparing the result with a known answer.
+The PSD shall pass into the Faulted state if the test fails. - The PSD shall test the accessibility and validity of all keys and CSP values in NVRAM at power up.
+If any are not accessible (i.e. device failure) or contain erroneous data (16 bits EDC fails) then the PSD shall pass into the Faulted state. - The PSD shall test the RSA algorithm at power up by performing individual known answer tests for encryption, decryption, signature, and verification using predetermined data embedded into the PSD firmware. - The PSD shall test the ECDSA P224 algorithm at power up by performing a known answer test for signature/verification using predetermined data embedded into the PSD firmware.

-• The PSD shall test the accessibility and validity of all public keys values (communication keys, transport keys, stamp keys, certificates) in NVRAM at power up.
-If any are not accessible (i.e. device failure) or contain erroneous data then the PSD shall pass in the Faulted state.
+- The PSD shall test the DHE algorithm at power up by performing a known answer test for calculation of keys using predetermined data embedded into the PSD firmware.
+The PSD shall pass into the Faulted state if the test fails. - The PSD shall test the SHA-1 algorithm at power up by performing a known answer test for hashing predetermined data embedded into the PSD firmware.
+The PSD shall pass into the Faulted state if the test fails. - The PSD shall test the HMAC-SHA-1 algorithm at power up by performing a known answer test for predetermined data embedded into the PSD firmware.
+The PSD shall pass into the Faulted state if the test fails. - The PSD shall test the SHA-256 algorithm at power up by performing a known answer test for hashing predetermined data embedded into the PSD firmware.
+The PSD shall pass in the Faulted state if the test fails. - The PSD shall test the AES algorithm at power up by performing a known answer test for CMAC and both encryption of a plaintext value and decryption of the cipher text value using predetermined data embedded into the PSD firmware.
+The PSD shall pass into the faulted state if the test fails. - The PSD shall test the PRNG algorithm at power up by performing a known answer test for activating algorithm using predetermined data embedded into the PSD firmware.
+The PSD shall pass into the Faulted state if the test fails. - The PSD shall test the accessibility and validity of all public keys values (communication keys, stamp authentication key, certificates) in NVRAM at power up.
+If any are not accessible (i.e. device failure) or contain erroneous data then the PSD shall pass into the Faulted state.